 Tuition can be a burden to families with children in private schools.
-It is also frequently the deciding factor for many parents when they consider sending their children to high-quality, Christian schools like ours.
+It is frequently the deciding factor for many parents when they consider sending their children to high-quality, Christian schools like ours.
 We want to make it easier for families to choose the Christ-centered, nurturing environment of CLCS.

 It’s almost time for our legislators in Albany to vote on a budget.
 They are considering a program to help families pay for tuition at Christian elementary and secondary schools.
 While there is considerable support for the initiative, there are those who strongly oppose offering any support to our tuition-paying families.
 Please take a moment to urge Governor Cuomo and our legislators to help families pay for Christian school tuition by including Education Tax Credits or a similar program in the enacted state budget.
 Time is of the essence.
 Click the link below to connect to the Association of Christian Schools International, Legislative Action Center.
 From there you can send a message directly to our state representatives in Albany.